vectara/react-chatbot/README.md

 Every Vectara account is associated with a customer ID.
 You can find your customer ID by logging into the [Vectara Console](https://console.vectara.com/) and opening your account dropdown in the top-right corner.

-##### `corpusIds` (required)
+##### `corpuskeys` (required)

-After you [create a corpus](https://docs.vectara.com/docs/console-ui/creating-a-corpus), you can find its ID by navigating to the corpus and looking in the top-left corner, next to the corpus name.
+After you [create a corpus](https://docs.vectara.com/docs/console-ui/creating-a-corpus), you can find its Key by navigating to the corpus and looking in the top-left corner, next to the corpus name.
+To run queries against multiple corpora, use a comma-separated list of corpus keys.
+For example: "corpus_1,corpus_2".

 ##### `apiKey` (required)